MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.DataPivotField.md

 ## Example

 This example moves the second  **PivotItem** object to the first position.
-It assumes a PivotTable exists on the active worksheet and that the PivotTable contains data fields.
+It assumes that a PivotTable exists on the active worksheet and that the PivotTable contains data fields.

 ```vb